My eye on you

 About the ruff collar (information by the Rijksmuseum Amsterdam):

-‘This collar is made of particularly fine batiste or cambric.
-As the name suggests, the material originally came from the Flemish town of Kamerijk or Cambrai.
+‘This collar is made of particularly fine batiste.
 It was introduced to the Northern Netherlands by the Flemish refugees who arrived in the late sixteenth century.
-Haarlem weavers specialised in the fabric.
 Because of its shape, this kind of collar was known as a millstone ruff.
 These became fashionable in the second half of the sixteenth century under the influence of the Spanish rulers.
 Early millstone ruffs were starched with regular pleats.
 This collar, however, is looser and less tidy.
 It is of a type that was popular with young, fashionable men around 1615 to 1635.
 This is the only surviving pleated ruff in the world.’

 A series with culinary portraits of food.
 Tranquil and yet dynamic and slightly surrealistic, affecting the essence of food.
 Like pink oyster mushrooms under a bell jar, storm in glasses of water, distilled Umami and artichoke dripping in oil.
 There are also pictures showing terroir, chanterelles growing on bread, weighted seabass in salt and bleeding beetroot.

-Winner of the first place in the 7th Photography Masters Cup 2014 (Chickpeas) and awarded in the IPA 2013 (International Photography Awards).
+The series received the first place in the 7th Photography Masters Cup 2014 (Chickpeas) and were also awarded in the IPA 2013 (International Photography Awards).

 A surrealistic look at birds and flowers, combined with authentic 17th century Delftware and modern vases.

 Still lifes from the hidden treasures of the Amsterdam Rijksmuseum’s art depots.
 Marie Cecile Thijs was permitted to have a close look in the depots for exclusive objects for these still lifes.